Nick-the-Greek/Aerial/README.md

     - *nix systems. (tested)
     - Windows platforms. (tested)
     - Android 4.x devices. (tested)
-  o Backup of the generated CA-certificates.
-(Just in case). o Stop/kill of any running processes when we re-run the script. o Ability to use any wireless NIC for the creation of the SoftAP.
+  * Backup of the generated CA-certificates.
+(Just in case).
+  * Stop/kill of any running processes when we re-run the script.
+  * Ability to use any wireless NIC for the creation of the SoftAP.
+(In case that more than one is installed)
-    (In case that more than one is installed) o Auto-detect of Internet interface. o Auto-detect of Wireless interface(s). o Auto-detect of Wireless interface in monitor mode. o Auto-detect of Wireless interface's capabilities:
+  * Auto-detect of Internet interface.
+  * Auto-detect of Wireless interface(s).
+  * Auto-detect of Wireless interface in monitor mode.
+  * Auto-detect of Wireless interface's capabilities :
     - Access point mode. (hostapd compatible).
     - Monitor mode. (airbase-ng compatible).
-    - Supported band:
+    - Supported band :
       - IEEE 802.11a - 5GHz (airbase-ng or hostapd). (not tested).
       - IEEE 802.11g - 2.4 GHz (airbase-ng or hostapd). (tested).
       - IEEE 802.11a/n - 5GHz High Throughput (Only with hostapd). (not tested).
       - IEEE 802.11g/n - 2.4GHz High Throughput (Only with hostapd). (tested).
-  o Ability to use Airbase-ng for the creation of the SoftAP.
+  * Ability to use Airbase-ng for the creation of the SoftAP.
+(Your wireless NIC MUST support monitor mode).
-    (Your wireless NIC MUST support monitor mode). o Ability to use Hostapd for the creation of the SoftAP.
+  * Ability to use Hostapd for the creation of the SoftAP.
+(Your wireless NIC MUST support AP mode).
-    (Your wireless NIC MUST support AP mode). o Ability to set/change ESSID: Extended Service Set Identification. o Ability to set/change MAC address: Media Access Control Address. o Ability to set/change CRDA: Central Regulatory Domain Agent. o Ability to set/change channel:
+  * Ability to set/change ESSID: Extended Service Set Identification.
+  * Ability to set/change MAC address: Media Access Control Address.
+  * Ability to set/change CRDA: Central Regulatory Domain Agent.
+  * Ability to set/change channel :
-    - Permitted to use channels are:
+    - Permitted to use channels are :
      - IEEE 802.11g - 802.11g/n: 01 02 03 04 05 06 07 08 09 10 11 12 13 (tested).
      - IEEE 802.11a - 802.11a/n: 36 40 44 48 52 56 60 64 (not tested).
-    - Non permitted to uses channels are:
+    - Non permitted to uses channels are :
      - IEEE 802.11g - 802.11g/n: 14 (Japan) (tested).
      - IEEE 802.11a - 802.11a/n: 100 104 108 112 116 120 124 128 132 136 140 149 153 157 161 165 (not tested).
-  o Informations about suggested channels to use for:
+  * Informations about suggested channels to use for :
     - IEEE 802.11a   - 5GHz (not tested)
     - IEEE 802.11a/n - 5GHz 20Mhz channel width. (not tested).
     - IEEE 802.11a/n - 5GHz 40Mhz channel width. (not tested).
     - IEEE 802.11g   - 2.4GHz (tested).
     - IEEE 802.11g/n - 2.4GHz 20Mhz channel width. (tested).
     - IEEE 802.11g/n - 2.4GHz 40Mhz channel width. (tested).
-  o Wireless card's IEEE 802.11n capabilities and auto-usage in hostapd:
-    (only when hostapd is selected).
+  * Wireless card's IEEE 802.11n capabilities and auto-usage in hostapd : (only when hostapd is selected).
     - Available Antenna(s).
     - Configured Antenna(s).
     - Supported channel width set (20Mhz/40Mhz).